Chapter 1 :

 SEEING AND LISTENING

 I'd been thinking about how, over the course of thousands of years, the need for focussed visual attention has always increased.
 From craftsmen to reading and writing, television and now miniature phones.
-And the only alternative seems to be, to close the eyes, when sleeping or meditating.

 At first i wondered how animals used their peripheral sight, because as soon as i tried to look at something on the peripherie, my focus always went to that point, (or to anything else moving or bright).
 So i focussed on something straight infront, and then directed my attention to a point on the peripherie, at about 30° up on one side.
 I quickly realised i could see points at 30° on both sides simultaneously, still physically focussing on a boring focal point infront, and the experience was interesting enough to want to repeat.

 Slowly, over the next few weeks, i chose different angles, checking out all the points of the compass.
 Then one day i realised: i didn't need the central focal point straight ahead and if i looked at a blank space, i could see the whole oval shape of my field of vision with multiple things moving inside it.
 (I was outside, obviously things indoors don't move that much.)
 And so, broadband seeing was born.